 Walker and Jenkins are both 34 and had been serving life terms without parole for unrelated killings.
 Jenkins left the prison in North Carrabelle, south of Tallahassee, on September 27, and Walker left on October 8, according to authorities.

 A tip from an acquaintance of one of two convicted murderers who were mistakenly released from prison led to their arrests at a Florida motel, the commissioner of the Florida Department of Law Enforcement said Sunday.

-The legal-looking documents the men used contained bogus reproductions of several key players’ signatures, including those of the Orlando-area State Attorney Jeffrey Ashton or the assistant state attorney and Belvin Perry, the chief judge for Florida’s 9th Judicial Circuit, which includes Orange and Osceola counties.
+The legal-looking documents the men used contained bogus reproductions of several key players’ signatures, including those of the Orlando-area State Attorney Jeffrey Ashton or the assistant state attorney and Judge Belvin Perry.
 They bore the seal of the Orange County clerk of court’s office.